BCRC Progress and Activities in 2016

-This annual report highlights the BCRC’s main successes and core activities in 2015.
-To download a printer-friendly PDF version, click here: /files/pdf/2015_BCRC_annual_report.pdf
+This annual report highlights the BCRC’s main successes and core activities in 2016.
+To download a printer-friendly PDF version, click here:

-On average nationally, the BCRC receives approximately 18% of the National Check-off, and plays a key role in leveraging additional funding for beef cattle research.
+On average nationally, the BCRC receives approximately 18% of the Canadian Beef Cattle Check-off, and plays a key role in leveraging additional funding for beef cattle research.
 Recognizing this, the Council works to ensure the highest return on investment possible for industry contributions to research through ongoing consultation with other provincial and national funding organizations.

-Investments in beef research have several benefits, including an improved ability to meet increasing global food demand and supporting responsible production, increased productivity and profitability of Canadian beef cattle producers.
+Investments in beef research have several benefits, including an improved ability to meet increasing global food demand and supporting responsible production efficiencies and profitability of Canadian beef cattle producers.
 Advancements in the industry also positively impact the nation’s economy.

 Canada’s Beef Cattle Industry Science Clusters